zicht/z/res/doc/tutorial.md

 Note that the class is expected to live in the namespace 'Zicht\Tool\Plugin', and the last part of the directory name must be it's classname.

-> *Note: This will probably change in future versions*
+> *The naming of plugin classes will likely change in future versions*

 ## Declarations, methods and functions ##